PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

 Assessment **deadlines must be set within working hours** so students can access technical support if needed.
 Ideally, please set the deadline between 10:00 and 16:00, Monday - Friday.

-There are two settings relating to late submission:
+There are two settings relating to late submission which should not be applied:

 - **Prohibit late submissions**: automatically submits any in-progress work at the deadline (ie. files that have been uploaded as drafts but not submitted) and prevents new submissions.
-Do not tick.
 - **Prohibit new attempts after due date**: prevents beginning a new submission after the deadline.
-Do not tick.
+Automatically applied if *Prohibit late submissions* is ticked.

 !!!
 Warning

-    **Do not tick the late submission settings**.
-University assessment policy requires that students must be permitted to submit work late.
-Any late submissions are clearly flagged in the marking interface for easy identification.
+    University assessment policy requires that students must be permitted to submit work late, so **do not tick these late submission settings**.
+Any late submissions received are clearly flagged in the marking interface so they can be easily identified.

 ### Individual assessment